Wanderer-web/pic-o_link/README.md

 - Interface: 2.54mm 2x4p female header
 - 5V power supply must ensure at least 500mA output current

-UART mode takes TC264 as an example (refer to ZhiFei wireless serial port interface schematic diagram, can be directly copied, note that compared with general UART interface an additional flow control pin is required, can imitate ZhiFei wireless serial port send driver use a GPIO as input mode to simulate)
+UART mode takes TC264 as an example (refer to ZhuFei wireless serial port interface schematic diagram, can be directly copied, note that compared with general UART interface an additional flow control pin is required, can imitate ZhuFei wireless serial port send driver use a GPIO as input mode to simulate)

 ![image-20220419132729475](image/image-20220419132729475.png)